- Last Updated: Thursday, 02 May 2019 17:45

 Obviously, you aren’t going to be shooting in bright, sunny conditions all the time, so how does the f/16 rule translate to other weather conditions?

 Essentially, as the environmental conditions become darker, you need to open up your aperture to accommodate.
-So, while f/16 at ISO 200 and a shutter speed of 1/200 seconds is good for a sunny day, a mildly overcast day would necessitate an aperture of f/11.
-But, since your aperture is opened up, more light will enter the lens, thus necessitating a change in either shutter speed or ISO to retain a good exposure.
+So, while f/16 at ISO 200 and a shutter speed of 1/200 seconds is good for a sunny day, a mildly overcast day would necessitate an aperture of f/11, a shutter speed of 1/200 seconds, and an ISO of 200.
+Since your aperture is opened up, more light will enter the lens, thereby resulting in a good exposure, despite the darker conditions.

 As environmental conditions brighten, similar rules apply.
 Again, on a sunny day at f/16 and ISO 200, a 1/200 shutter speed is perfect.
 But, if you’re photographing a scene that’s really bright, like a snow-covered mountain, you’ll need to close down your aperture to account for the brightness.
-At f/22 and ISO 200, for example, you would simply slow down your shutter speed to 1/100 to maintain proper exposure.
-It’s really just about making adjustments to shutter speed to compensate for the amount of light allowed into your lens by the aperture you select.
+You can do that by using an aperture of f/22 and the same ISO and shutter speed settings of 200 and 1/200, respectively.

 The f/16 rule isn’t anything new.
 In fact, it has stood the test of time, from the very first photographs all the way through to today’s era of digital imaging.
 While it might be easier to let your camera’s metering system do the work for you, the results aren’t always the best.
 Metering systems can be tricked fairly easily, resulting in images that have an exposure that’s way off.
 But by relying on older methods like the f/16 rule, you can avoid the fate of poorly exposed photo and get a good exposure every single time.